SMGCommunity/Whitehole-Neo/README.md

 Whitehole is a level editor for Super Mario Galaxy 1 and 2.
 All downloads can be found on the release page.

+## Troubleshooting
+If Galaxies do not open, try this command: java --add-exports java.base/java.lang=ALL-UNNAMED --add-exports java.desktop/sun.awt=ALL-UNNAMED --add-exports java.desktop/sun.java2d=ALL-UNNAMED -jar Whitehole.jar

+If Galaxies continue to not open, I have no idea ask TheSunCat
 ## Changelog:
 - Some area colors have been changed
 - "MessageID.tbl" option added in The BCSV Editor, done by Evanbowl